skarlet-witcher/CS5721-Project/README.md

 - JUnit

 ####further
-- use converters to avoid big amounts of set get methods. like `https://github.com/BAData/protobuf-converter`
+- use mapper to avoid big amounts of set get methods. like `https://github.com/BAData/protobuf-converter`
 - project not finished.

 ####Notice